 If you contributed to the 529 plan, you will be able to claim a subtraction from income.
 If you withdrew money from your 529 plan, you may have to add the withdrawal back to your income if it was not used for educational purposes.

 What is the 529 plan?

-Its main purpose is to help families contend with the future high costs of their children’s or grandchildren’s college or vocational education
+The main purpose of this plan is to help families contend with the future high costs of their children’s or grandchildren’s college or vocational education

 What are the qualifications?

 College expenses, including tuition, books, fees, room and board, a computer and more

 You can make contributions in a variety of ways with a minimum of only $25.

 You can contribute up to $15,000 per year

 What about carryovers?